 If you wish to find what factor eDEP used to calculate emissions on an AP1, look at the emission section of the form after you validate - the emission factors for each pollutant will be displayed.

-If you wish to find emission factors to perform your own emission calculations, go to the U.S. EPA's latest list at (see Emission Factors/AP-42 and WebFIRE): Emissions Factors Policy Applications Center
+If you wish to find emission factors to perform your own emission calculations, go to the U.S. EPA's latest list at (see Emission Factors/AP-42 and WebFIRE): Clearinghouse for Inventories & Emissions Factors

 The North American Industry Classification System (NAICS) was developed jointly by the U.S., Canada, and Mexico to provide new comparability in statistics about business activity across North America.